pykeen/pykeen/docs/source/tutorial/running_ablation.rst

 find a directory whose name contains a timestamp and a unique id.
 Within this directory, you will find subdirectories, e.g., ``0000_nations_complex`` which contains all experimental artifacts of one specific ablation experiment of the defined ablation study.
-The most relevant subdirectory is ``best_pipeline`` which comprises the artifacts of the best performing experiment, including it's definition in ``pipeline_config.json``,  the obtained results, and the trained model(s) in the sub-directory ``replicates``.
-The number of replicates in ``replicates`` corresponds to the number provided with the argument ``-r``.
+The most relevant subdirectory is ``best_pipeline`` which comprises the artifacts of the best performing experiment, including its definition in ``pipeline_config.json``,  the obtained results, and the trained model(s) in the sub-directory ``replicates``.
+The number of replicates in ``replicates`` corresponds to the number provided through the argument ``-r``.
-Additionally, you are provided with further information about the ablation study in the root directory: ``study.json`` describes the ablation experiment, ``hpo_config.json`` describes the HPO of the ablation experiment, ``trials.tsv`` provides an overview of each HPO-experiment.
+Additionally, you are provided with further information about the ablation study in the root directory: ``study.json`` describes the ablation experiment, ``hpo_config.json`` describes the HPO setting of the ablation experiment, ``trials.tsv`` provides an overview of each HPO-experiment.

 Define Your Own HPO Ranges
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-As mentioned above, we provide default hyper-parameters/hyper-parameter ranges for each
+As mentioned above, we provide default hyper-parameters/hyper-parameter ranges for each hyper-parameter.
-hyper-parameter.
-However, these default values/ranges don't ensure to optimally solve your problem.
+However, these default values/ranges don't ensure to obtain good performance.
 Therefore,
 it is time that you define your own ranges, and we show you how to do it!
 To accomplish this, two dictionaries are essential, ``kwargs`` that is used to assign the hyper-parameters fixed
 values, and ``kwargs_ranges`` to define ranges of values from which to sample from.